egaravito/s18-a05/README.md

 5. What is the number of the community area with the most homicides in 2017?
 How many were there?
 What is the community area's name?
 (You can find a mapping of community area numbers to names online.)

 6. Create a boolean series indicating whether each crime involved a weapon.
 Then calculate the percentage of crimes involving a weapon.
-Hint: Look for 'WEAPON' the Description column, but be careful because some descriptions contain 'NO WEAPON'.
+Hint: Look for descriptions containing words like 'WEAPON', 'GUN', and 'ARM'; but be careful because some descriptions contain 'NO WEAPON'.